CalFresh Time Limits for Able-Bodied Adults Without Dependents (ABAWDs)

 - Do you have a physical, mental or emotional disability or another personal issue that prevents you from working at least 80 hours per month?

-If you answered yes to any of the questions above, or if you have further questions as the work requirement likely does not apply to you contact the Food Bank at [email protected] or 925-603-3316.
+If you answered yes to any of the questions above, or if you have further questions, please contact the Food Bank at [email protected] or 925-603-3316.

 How do I meet the work requirement?